FocusCorrespondence between objective fact and subjective understanding

 - Literalization (Dead Metaphor) (Richard Rorty, 1980s) – the rendering literal of a figurative device, in a way that makes it difficult to be conscious of or to recover the original figurative meaning.

-- Learning Objectives – specific and measurable bits of learning that are typically used to frame lessons and select teaching approaches.
+- Learning Objectives – specifications for learning that are typically used to frame lessons and select teaching approaches.
 As evident in this description, Learning Objectives are most often framed by the Acquisition Metaphor – that is, they are stated in terms of “getting some thing.”
+Common types of Learning Objectives include:

 CommentaryDifferent Correspondence Discourses have different issues, but all rely on a troublesome mental/physical dichotomy.